alexywang/yelp-photo-client/README.md

 ```

 ## Query Params
-Query Params can be optionally passed to the `getPhotos` method to be appended to the requests.
+Query params can be optionally passed to the `getPhotos` method to be appended to the requests.
-Known useful query parameters are:
+Known useful parameters are:

 - `start`: A number offset for the first image returned.
 Useful for pagination since scraping can only return a subset of all results with a single request.
 - `tab`: A string representing the Yelp tab to scrape from (i.e. `food`, `inside`, `outside`, `drink`, `menu`)